 When an attack occurs:

 If you discover your business has been hacked, you need to take action in order to prevent further damage.
-Norton Security recommends that you disconnect from the internet immediately, to prevent further intrusions.
 Freeze any accounts you can and observe credit reports for fraudulent activity.
 Following this, hire an investigator to assess the situation.
 ECommerce is big business, and there are many precautions you can take to protect yourself.
 The more aware you are, the better protected you’ll be and your customers will feel they’re in safe hands.